-Rise early and head to the Model Bakery at Napa’s Oxbow market where you can enjoy coffee and pastries before transporting to the take-off point for your one-hour Balloons Above the Valley’s hot air balloon rides Napa Valley-style.
-When you arrive, you can have a keepsake group photo prior to boarding that you may purchase upon landing.
+Rise early and head to the Model Bakery at Napa’s Oxbow market where you can enjoy coffee and pastries before transporting to the take-off point for your approximate one-hour Balloons Above the Valley’s hot air balloon rides Napa Valley-style.
+When you arrive, after getting into the baskets your groups photo will be taken in the hot air balloon and available for purchase after the flight.
 Your hot air balloon ride, piloted by a licensed and experienced professional, will rise slowly and begin its gentle trek across the sky above the breathtaking landscape, mountainous backdrop, and vineyards of Napa Valley.

-Upon landing, as an option, you and your group can enjoy a delightful champagne brunch at Michelin-rated C Casa as you recount your Napa Valley balloons adventure.
+Upon landing, as an option, you and your group can enjoy a champagne toast with your pilot and recount your Napa Valley balloons adventure.

 Day 3: Take a Hike